MicrosoftDocs/Devices-docs/surface/surface-service-and-repair.md

 Downloadable service guides provide step-by-step instructions for servicing specific devices.
 This documentation and instructions are intended for use by skilled technicians and IT professionals only.

 - [Download service guides](https://www.microsoft.com/download/100440)

+> [!CAUTION]
+> Opening or repairing your device can present electric shock, device damage, fire and personal injury risks, and other hazards.
+Use caution if undertaking do-it-yourself repairs.
+Further, any resulting damage caused will not be covered under Microsoft's Limited Hardware Warranty or purchased protection plan.

 ### Repair videos